How to lower Histamine levels

 Resolving your symptoms greatly depends upon the reason your histamine levels are high to begin with.
 I began dealing with my gut first.
 I spent 2 months on a low fodmap meal plan while taking antibacterial and anti-fungal supplements.
 I took Oil of Oregano, Olive Leaf, Cat’s Claw and Interfase Plus.
 I believe the interface plus was so vital to my feeling better.
 It contains a number of enzymes that break down the coating or shell around bacteria and fungus which really boosts how well the oil of oregano and other antifungals work.

-Killing off the bad gut bacteria really gave my body the break it needed and assisted in lowering inflammation.
+Killing off the bad gut bacteria really gave my body the break it needed and assisted in lowering inflammation and lowering histamine levels.
 Candida in the gut create mycotoxins which raise histamine levels.
-Mycotoxins also cause inflammation in the brain because they pass the blood brain barrier.
+Mycotoxins also cause inflammation in the brain because they pass the blood-brain barrier.
 After 2 months of low fodmap eating and taking bacteria killing supplements, I started to notice a huge difference in how I felt.
 Bloating was decreasing, I was thinking clearer, more energy, going to the bathroom more regularly and hope.
 I began to have hope that I could get to the bottom of my symptoms.
 Lowering histamine levels made a world of difference in how I felt.

 Many people with histamine intolerance are “under methylators”.
 They have a very hard time completing methylation which can cause b12 levels to get dangerously low because it’s hard for their bodies to absorb.
 I started adding Methylated B vitamins to my regimen and immediately noticed a difference in how I felt.
 I’m talking within a few hours I noticed a difference and within days I had mysterious symptoms disappear such as tingling in my hands and feet, different twitches and nerve issues throughout my body.

 Other tips and tricks I learned to keep my symptoms at bay: